Who We Are

 On the domestic scene, KNPC is responsible for the sale and distribution of all petroleum products in the local market.
 KPC and KNPC put into effect the trend towards privatization and started in 2004 to transfer its Local Marketing assets, such as the lube oil plant and the petrol stations, to private companies.

 KNPC has 43 filling stations all over Kuwait.
 A 5-year plan to build another 100 stations is already underway to respond to the growing demand for gasoline and other fuels.

 Currently, KNPC is carrying out several major projects that aim to expand its refining capacity and enhance conversion capabilities, most importantly is the Clean Fuel Project (CFP).
 After the completion of the CFP in early 2019, KNPC refining capacity will be 800,000 bpd.
 With the high-quality low-sulfur (Euro-4 & Euro-5 grades) products, KNPC seeks to penetrate new markets.
 Gas Train-5 is expected to be completed by the end of 2019, whereby KNPC gas processing capacity will then reach 3.25 billion scfpd.

 In the meantime, the Company directed attention to its human resources by implementing a policy of steady growth of its national manpower and providing its sites with highly qualified and skilled human resources.
-By the year 2017, the percentage of Kuwaitis in the total manpower was around 87.11% of the Company labor force which totaled 6,152 Employees.
+Up to March 2018, the percentage of Kuwaitis in the total manpower was around 87.11% of the Company labor force which totaled 6,152 Employees.